mdn/content/files/en-us/web/accessibility/aria/roles/tree_role/index.md

 </tr>
 </table>

-Type-ahead is recommended for all trees, especially for trees with more than 7 root nodes
+* Type-ahead is recommended for all trees, especially for trees with more than 7 root nodes

+### Multi-select keyboard interactions

-Selection in multi-select trees: Authors may implement either of two interaction models to support multiple selection: a recommended model that does not require the user to hold a modifier key, such as Shift or Control, while navigating the list or an alternative model that does require modifier keys to be held while navigating in order to avoid losing selection states.
-Recommended selection model -- holding a modifier key while moving focus is not necessary:
+There are two interaction models for multi-select trees: While you can require that users press a modifier key, such as <kbd>Shift</kbd> or <kbd>Control</kbd> while navigating the list in order to avoid losing selection states, the model that does not require the user to hold a modifier key is recommended.

+Recommended multi user select model:

 <table>
 <tr>
 <td><kbd>Space</kbd></td>